mpro34/CatBook/README.md

 4. Future, like/comment on other Users' pictures.

 ### Tech Stack
-1. Backend - Golang, GorillaToolkit and Gin
+1. Backend - Golang and Gin (GorillaToolKit if needed)
 2. DB - Postgres
 3. Frontend - Angular 2